Guidelines for Milk Handling

 We recommend two ways to defrost frozen milk:

 - Place milk bag in a clean container in your refrigerator the night before you plan to use it.
 Refrigerator defrosting takes about 12 hours.
+We HIGHLY recommend using a container, in case any of the bags leak as they defrost.

 You may notice a white, thicker milk on top and a more watery milk on bottom.
 Non-homogenized milk separates while sitting, and the cream rises to the top.